 The U.S. is the most dangerous country in the developed world to give birth.
 Each year, two babies die every hour in the U.S. and one woman dies every 12 hours as a result of complications from pregnancy.
-IT'S NOT FINE.
 But together we can change that.
 Your involvement supports our vision of a world where every mom and baby is healthy regardless of wealth, race or geography.

-OUR VISION stands, check out March of Dimes' state by state report card.
+To learn more about where your state stands, check out March of Dimes' state by state report card.
 Includes Maternal and Infant Health in States and Cities across the Country; Outlines Actions Needed to Improve Health Outcomes for Moms and Babies.